 To maintain operations at Angola LNG at the onset of the COVID-19 pandemic, an emergency management team listened to employees who articulated a need for rest, exercise and stress relief.
 In consultation with Chevron’s Health & Medical doctors, Angola LNG developed the Strength and Resilience Movement – a calendar of activities, education events and special meals to create a sense of community and provide opportunities for rest, exercise and stress relief.

 In Israel, workers on the Leviathan Production Platform engaged in a “Lose to Win” campaign aimed at healthy weight loss.
-In Thailand, we established a virtual mental health talk forum, created engaging activities to support healthy hearts and provided peer-to-peer support programs to increase workers’ self-reliance.

 Our promotion of prevention, education and treatment extends beyond our businesses.
 For example, our road safety programs help protect employee, contractor and community health by improving driver decision-making, thereby reducing hazards resulting from unsafe driving conditions.
 Our strong safety culture is also built on sharing with family, friends and neighbors in the community.
 We not only practice it, we encourage it.